 At the start of each shift, officers assigned to the housing units clearly outline their behavioral expectations to the prisoners.
 Officers are empowered to manage their units using the Principles of Direct Supervision which results in better control of the prisoner population.
 Officers are able to identify problems before they arise while ensuring an atmosphere that promotes positive interaction.
 Prisoners are responsible for their quality of life while serving their time in jail.
 They learn skills that they can continue to practice when they return to society.

 Lt.
-Jeremy Sorensen manages the staff in A Pod which consists of five sergeants and 43 officers.
-Medium-security males are housed in A Pod with the exception of two units that are classified for minimum-security.
-The medium-security prisoners are determined to be a higher risk, requiring closer supervision, than minimum security prisoners.
-Medium- security prisoners are more restricted in the number of programs and privileges available to them.
-Prisoners housed in A Pod are also afforded opportunities to earn privileges based on good behavior.
+Jeremy Martinez manages A-Pod which consists of medium-security males with the exception of a few units that are classified for minimum-security.
+The medium-security prisoners are determined to be a higher risk, requiring closer supervision than minimum security prisoners.
+Medium-security prisoners are more restricted in the number of programs and privileges available to them.
+Prisoners housed in A-Pod are also afforded opportunities to earn privileges based on good behavior.

 Lt.
-Michael DeNiro manages B Pod which consists of four sergeants and 68 officers.
-B Pod is the most diverse pod in the jail.
-There are three units that hold maximum-security male prisoners.
-Three units hold a range of female prisoners to include minimum, medium and maximum security prisoners.
-And two units are set aside for administratively segregated prisoners which includes behavior modification, protective custody and special needs cells.
-B Pod houses the most violent prisoners, some of whom display continual behavior problems.
+Brent Dietrich manages B-Pod which is the most diverse pod in the jail.
+There are multiple units that hold maximum-security male prisoners.
+There are units that hold a range of female prisoners to include minimum, medium and maximum security prisoners.
+Units are set aside for administratively segregated prisoners which include behavior modification, protective custody and special needs cells.
+B-Pod houses the most violent prisoners, some of whom display continual behavior problems.
 They spend approximately twenty three hours per day on lock-down status and have the most restricted access to programs and other privileges.
 Although this pod can be challenging it is still managed under the Direct Supervision philosophy.

 Lt.
-Jeremy Martinez manages C Pod which consists of 4 sergeants and 43 officers.
-When a prisoner is booked into jail and it is determined they cannot make bail, they are given jail issued clothing and transported to C Pod units known as quarantine units.
+JR Burbidge manages C-Pod which consists mostly of newly booked prisoners into jail.
+If determined they cannot make bail, they are given jail issued clothing and transported to C Pod units known as quarantine units.
 Quarantine units hold prisoners that are waiting to be classified as a minimum, medium or maximum security prisoner.
 Once a prisoner has been classified, they are moved from the quarantine units.
-In addition to the quarantine units, C Pod has five minimum security units and a unit that conducts the female Correctional Treatment Services (CATS) program which is a voluntary drug and alcohol program contracted through Salt Lake Valley Mental Health.
+In addition to quarantine units, C-Pod has minimum security units and a unit that conducts the female Correctional Addiction Treatment Services (CATS) program which is a voluntary drug and alcohol program contracted through Valley Mental Health.

 Lt.
-Michael Schultz manages D Pod which consists of five sergeants and 43 officers.
-Male prisoners classified as a minimum security risk will be transferred to either C or D Pod.
+Kent Clarin manages D-Pod which consists of male prisoners classified as a minimum security risk.
 In theory, minimum-security prisoners are given the most liberal access to programs and privileges.
-D Pod houses prisoner workers that are responsible for preparing food in the kitchen, alongside the contract employees, and who are tasked with cleaning the interior of the jail.
-D Pod has a couple of classrooms where several programs are continually being taught.
+D-Pod houses prisoner workers that are responsible for preparing food in the kitchen, alongside the contract employees, and who are tasked with cleaning the interior of the jail.
+D-Pod has a couple of classrooms where several programs are continually being taught.

 Attracting and retaining the very best officers is the foundation of success in our jail.
 Through careful planning, comprehensive training, continual self-evaluation, and dedication, the Jail Housing Division provides a safe and secure environment for staff, prisoners and the general public.